 Any number-based or math-based activity -- even outside school -- can frustrate kids with dyscalculia.
 For example, a child with this learning disability may get upset with games that require constant counting or scorekeeping.

-If your child has a hard time with numbers, see his doctor to rule out any vision or hearing problems that might affect his ability to learn.
+If your child has a hard time with numbers, see their doctor to rule out any vision or hearing problems that might affect their ability to learn.

-Then talk to your child's math teacher to understand where he's having trouble.
-Also talk to other teachers to find out if he's struggling in other areas.
+Then talk to your child's math teacher to understand where they are having trouble.
+Also talk to other teachers to find out if they are struggling in other areas.

-If you think your child may have dyscalculia after talking with his doctor and teachers, make an appointment to see a learning specialist.
-She'll talk with you and your child and test his math abilities to help determine if he has it.
+If you think your child may have dyscalculia after talking with their doctor and teachers, make an appointment to see a learning specialist.
+They'll talk with you and your child and test their math abilities to help determine if they have it.
 Testing is the only way to know for sure if your child has the condition.
 The test is sometimes called educational or psychosocial testing.
 The tests look at four main things:

 - Computational skills: The ability to do math operations.
 Younger kids may get addition or subtraction problems, and older kids might get harder problems like multiplication, division, and fractions.